 6. In accordance with the ADN and taking into account the possible use cases, however, phase 3 should be further subdivided:

-3a change of operating mode with the same crew - main responsible master remains on board
+3a: change of operating mode with the same crew - main responsible master remains on board

-3b reduced crew - no more master on board, only deck crew.
+3b: reduced crew - no more master on board, only deck crew.

 7. The phases are explained in more detail below for the purposes of categorisation and better understanding: